-We believe that the MRI compatible IV infusion pump market continues to have growth potential given the low rate of market penetration, and we aim to drive increased awareness and adoption of our MRI compatible products by:
+We believe that the MRI compatible IV infusion pump market continues to have growth potential given the low rate of market penetration, and we aim to drive increased awareness, adoption and utilization of our MRI compatible products by:

-Expanding our MRI-focused U.S. direct sales force and our international sales efforts
+Continued development of our MRI-focused U.S. direct sales force and our international sales efforts

-We believe the most meaningful aspect of our commercialization strategy in the U.S. is the continued development and expansion of our direct sales force.
+We believe the most meaningful aspect of our commercialization strategy in the U.S. is the continued development of our direct sales force.
 Since there is no current direct competitor for an MRI compatible IV infusion pump, our focus is on expanding the market through better education on the advantages to patients, clinicians and hospitals of our infusion pump solution and the shortcomings of current workaround practices.
-Additionally, with the launch of our 3880 Monitor, we will now focus on educating customers on the total workflow benefits our devices offer and how our devices increase patient safety through their combined transport capabilities.
+Additionally, with the launch of our 3880 Monitor, we focus on educating customers on the total workflow benefits our devices offer and how our devices increase patient safety through their combined transport capabilities.

-Since 2011, our U.S. sales team has grown from 1 field sales representative and 1 clinical support representative to a team of 24 direct field sales representatives, 3 regional sales directors and 5 clinical support representatives.
+Since 2011, our U.S. sales team has grown from 1 field sales representative and 1 clinical support representative to a team of 29 direct field sales representatives, 4 regional sales directors and 6 clinical support representatives.
 As business progress dictates, we intend to continue to add to our specialized, MRI product-focused sales team, including clinical support representatives.
 We believe that we can significantly increase sales of our MRI compatible medical devices by also calling on critical care departments, which may help influence hospitals' purchasing decisions.
-We believe that this strategy will likely expand the number of acute care facilities using our MRI compatible products and increase the average number of MRI compatible IV infusion pumps and monitors per MRI scanner.
+We believe that this strategy is likely expanding the number of acute care facilities using our MRI compatible products and increasing the average number of MRI compatible IV infusion pumps and monitors per MRI scanner.

-Internationally, our focus is to continue working with our distributors in key target markets, such as Europe and Japan, to expand the business and augment our market penetration rates.
-During 2019, we plan to begin the expansion of our internal capacity to serve these high potential markets by adding a dedicated regional sales director located outside the U.S. to oversee our relationships at the local level.
+Internationally, our focus is to continue working with our distributors in key target markets, such as Europe and Asia, to expand the business and augment our market penetration rates.
+During 2020, and as business progress dictates, we plan to continue the expansion of our internal capacity to serve high potential markets by adding dedicated resources located outside the U.S. to oversee our relationships at the local level.